stirlingcarter/RedditBot/README.md

 Python is a widely used language that uses an interpreter, instead of a compiler, to generate machine code (1's and 0's that your computer outputs as useful displays such as text or photos).
 This means that every line generates a corresponding instruction for your machine, whereas a compiled language such as C++ is processed by a complicated chain of events to generate a meaningful machine code executable file (files are linked together, functions are expanded, and code is optimized).
 Because you don't have to recompile a Python file every time you change it, it is really nice to work with - fast to develop with and light on system resources.
 A lot of supercomputers are written in Python!

-### Step 1 - Libraries
+### Step 1 - Import PRAW
 Since Python is so nice to work with, there is a huge community and a lot of libraries written in Python.
-A library could be as simple as a Python file that has a list of English words, which could be included in a spellchecking program, or as complicated as a set of files that provide machine learning capabilities.
+A library could be as simple as a Python file that has a list of English words, which could be convenient for a spellchecking program, or as complicated as a set of files that provide machine learning capabilities.
 We'll use PRAW, a library written by Reddit developers for interacting with Reddit.com, with the import statement on line 2.
 Line 1 is preceded by a #, which is why our computer ignores it - it's just a comment for humans.
 Comments are extremely important for readability so it's good to get in the habit of using them generously.

 ### Step 2 - Make a Reddit account
 Next, you'll need to make a Reddit account for your bot.
 Once it's created, access your settings and click the app tab.
 Name the bot as you wish, label it as a script, and enter in an optional set of info webpages.
 Click Create App, and take note of all the numbers you see on the next page - PRAW will use them to read and write reddit comments!

-### Step 3 - The constructors
+### Step 3 - Write the constructors
 This section of our code relies completely on [PRAW](http://praw.readthedocs.io/en/latest/index.html).
 It's very readable - don't be intimidated by the documentation and don't hesitate to dive in if anything is confusing to you.
 Reading docs is an extremely important skill in the software development world.

-Line 5 is the beginning of the constructor.
+Line 5 is the beginning of the bot constructor.
 This instantiates a bot using instructions from the PRAW library.
 The user agent is up to you, but the other 4 strings are very important.
 Enter your password, username, client secret, and client id (the unlabeled string next to the bot icon) so that PRAW has enough information to post a comment and access the website.

 Line 12 initiates a subreddit.
 If you chose 'all', you'll be parsing through a lot of comments, so make sure your computer is prepared for the load.

 Line 16 initiates a *comment stream*.
 This is a running queue of comments from the given subreddit, accessed one at a time with the next control structure - a *for in* loop.

+*Note: If you aren't familiar with data types, we just created three special objects.
+In general, objects are data structures with accompanying functionalities.
+A common one is a string, which is a data structure that holds chars.
+Strings implement functionalities to find length, access characters, etc. A PRAW bot is a data structure with 5 data members (that we know of, given the constructor - there are likely more hidden ones), that has functions defined to make requests to Reddit's servers.
+These are the same http requests made when you click, for example, "comment" on an actual Reddit page.*

-### Step 4 - The comment stream
+### Step 4 - Write the comment stream
 The block starting at line 19 takes each comment one by one and extracts the text.
 So far, it just prints the text to your screen if the keyword 'example' is found in the text, but this is where your creativity comes in - everything you need to continue can be found by googling PRAW operations like commenting, or Python operations like text parsing.
 Some things to keep in mind:
   - Run your script by giving it a py extension and double clicking it.
 You can also navigate to the containing folder in your             terminal with the [cd](https://www.digitalcitizen.life/command-prompt-how-use-basic-commands) command and type py example.py           followed by enter, but the .py extension is not optional.
   - Your comments will be limited to a frequency of 1 comment per several mins until you amass a certain amount of upvotes.